Dolores is a mom of a wonderful child who has Down Syndrome.

 I am here to tell you that Down Syndrome can make your life better.
 So, what will you gain by having a child with Down Syndrome?
 How can this imperfect baby improve you?

-8) You will grow spiritually.
+8. You will grow spiritually.
 The first step on the road to enlightenment is compassion.
-The Dali Lama says that you can’t walk that path without cheer.
+The Dalai Lama says that you can’t walk that path without cheer.